NASA-AMMOS/Landform/Web/docs/API.md

       "ended": 1537229780231
     }

+### Get Project Metadata: GET /api/projects/*name*
+TODO

+### Get Metadata for Multiple Projects: GET /api/projects
+TODO

-### Get Project Result URL: GET /api/project/*name*/result
+### Get Project Result URL: GET /api/projects/*name*/result
 Fetch `tileset.json` result for a project.

 By default this API will return a HTTP 302 (found) redirect to the `tileset.json` file stored on AWS.
 If execution of the project is not yet completed, this URL will return HTTP 403 (forbidden).

-If the argument `redirect=false` is specified then the output is the `text/plain` `tileset.json` URL with no redirect.
+If the argument `redirect=false` is specified then the output is the `text/plain` URL to the tileset with no redirect.

 **Example:** get result URL for project "testproj" without redirect

 Request

-    GET /api/project/testproj/result?redirect=false
+    GET /api/projects/testproj/result?redirect=false
     Host: https://landform.hi.jpl.nasa.gov
     x-landform-token: API_TOKEN